 If you have additional questions about the Waterloo Full-Time MFin that are not covered below, contact the MFin office at firstname.lastname@example.org and we will be pleased to assist you.

 The GMAT requirement can be waived if you passed the CFA level I exam.
-This waiver is available for domestic students only.
-For international students, the GMAT is mandatory.
+The GMAT is mandatory for all applicants who have completed their previous degrees outside of Canada.

 We do accept GRE.
 We use the ETS’s conversion tool to convert GRE score to GMAT score.